timurgen/sesam-gcp-storage-ingress-cloud-func/README.md

 # GCP Cloud Functions to propagate changes in a GCP cloud storage bucket into a Sesam.io node

-**This function will not files stored in bucket before function was started**
+**This function will not synchronize files stored in the bucket before function was started**

 ### function-oncreated.go